sahusiddharth/Experimenting-with-RAGs/readme.md

-Your updated README section looks great!
-I’ve made a few minor adjustments to improve clarity and readability:

----

 ## Prepare Your Data for QB-RAG

 **Query-Based Retrieval Augmented Generation (QB-RAG)** is a novel technique that pre-computes a database of potential queries from your content base using Large Language Models (LLMs).
 QB-RAG efficiently matches incoming questions against this pre-generated query database using vector search, enhancing alignment between user questions and your content.